x

 Polls are open throughout Ohio for the Nov.
 5 general election from 6:30 a.m. until 7:30 p.m.

 CLEVELAND — Who will be the next President of the United States?
-Voters across the country will make that decision in the upcoming general election, which is set for Tuesday, Nov.
+Voters across the country will make that decision in the general election on Tuesday, Nov.
 5.

 But the battle for the Oval Office isn't the only issue you need to know before casting your ballot as the November election also features Ohio Issue 1 along with a series of school levies and races.